carpentries/amy/docs/users_guide/index.md

 * **Additional people to contact**

-    * Enter only email addresses for the main contact people for this event.
+    * Enter only email addresses for any additional contact people for this event.
+This is intended for people who do not have an official role (Host, Instructor, etc.) at the workshop.
 Enter emails addresses, one at a time.
 These individuals do not need a Person record in AMY.
 They will be included on any automated emails.

 ![AMY new event contact](images/amy_new_event_contact.png)